Germany-China relationship status: it's complicated | DW | 28.04.2021

 These goals were most likely intended as a message toward Washington, where then-President Donald Trump had made no secret of his distaste for the international order and its institutions.

-Just as then, Washington remains a part of the calculus now, this time under the auspices of the growing power struggle between the United States and China.
+Just as then, Washington plays a key role.
+Now the backdrop is the growing power struggle between the United States and China.
 For a long time, economic interdependence and the global division of labor were seen as guarantors of peace.
 In the new geo-economic thinking, they become a risk: dependencies could be exploited.
 That's why the term "decoupling" is in vogue.

 But decoupling would not be simple.
 Germany's economy is extremely internationally interconnected.
 This is one of the reasons why Foreign Minister Heiko Maas felt compelled to declare after talks with his Chinese counterpart Wang Yi last week that, despite all the challenges, a "decoupling" of China and Germany would be the wrong way to go.